MV Iyanough

 MV Iyanough is a high-speed ferry that operates for the Steamship Authority on a route between Hyannis and Nantucket, Massachusetts.

 Iyanough was built by Gladding-Hearn Shipbuilding to an Incat Crowther design at a cost of $9.7 million and was delivered to the Authority in January 2007.
 She was christened and commissioned into service during a ceremony on Nantucket Island on March 24, 2007.
+Iyanough measures 154 ft in length, with a beam of 39 ft, and draws 5.3 ft.
+She is powered by four MTU diesel engines, which give her a top speed of 38 kn when fully loaded.
+She has a passenger capacity of 393, with 350 indoor seats and 40 on the outer deck.

-On the night of June 16, 2017, Iyanough crashed into a jetty in Hyannis harbor, injuring nine passengers.
+On the night of June 16, 2017, Iyanough crashed into a jetty in Hyannis harbor, injuring fifteen passengers.